mailliwi/QRPeeps/README.md

 QRPeeps allows you do just that.

 Scan their QR code to add them to your list of Peeps (QRPeeps' fancy way of saying _people_).

-Schedule a notification to remind you to contact them.
+Schedule a local notification to remind you to contact them.

+Mark your peeps as contacted or to contact.

 Generate your own QR code for people to scan so they can do the same with you.

 This app uses 2 packages: